Wasm plugin

 Trace *Trace // Tracing information

-Kv []KeyVal // Corresponding attribute
+Kv []KeyVal // Corresponding attributes

 }